TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/MenuProcessor.rst

    :type: string
    :default: "menu"

-   Name the variable in the Fluid template will have
+   Name for the variable in the Fluid template.

 .. important::